samuelokuboyejo/RecycleUp/README.md

-# Trash2Cash Backend
+# RecycleUp Backend

-**Backend for Trash2Cash**, a waste management mobile app connecting **Waste Generators** with **Waste Recyclers**.
+**Backend for RecycleUp**, a waste management mobile app connecting **Waste Generators** with **Waste Recyclers**.
 Built with **Spring Boot**, **PostgreSQL**, and integrated with payment gateways and notifications, this backend supports authentication, waste management, transactions, and notifications for a sustainable and economically beneficial waste ecosystem.

 ---